MathiasReichardt/HypermediaUi/README.md

 ## Code
 - Refactor breadcrum into own control
 - Update to Angular 5.0
-- self host material icon font so it is off line enabled (demos!!)
+- Self host material icon font so it is off line enabled (demos!)

 ## Class based Controlls
-- research: loadable form remote on runtime
+- Research: loadable components from remotes at runtime